sh4ka/ShahinSorkh.github.io/_posts/2019-07-20-how-is-it-like-to-be-a-dev-in-iran.md

 But in Iran (and most other countries) that's not the case!

 They block many things.
-We cannot visit medias like BBC, FoxNews, VOA, social-medias like Twitter, Facebook, messangers like Telegram, WeChat, Kik, SnapChat, services like YouTube, you may not believe, but even some subdomains of sourceforge!
+We cannot visit medias like BBC, FoxNews, VOA, social-medias like Twitter, Facebook, messengers like Telegram, WeChat, Kik, SnapChat, services like YouTube, you may not believe, but even some subdomains of sourceforge!